 \section{Conclusion and Outlook}

-The work of Tran in both \cite{article::Tran} and \cite{article::Tran1} provide proper algorithms to make use of Gr\"obner walks in the elemination of variables from polynomial ideals.
+The work of Tran in both \cite{article::Tran} and \cite{article::Tran1} provides proper algorithms to make use of Gr\"obner walks in the elemination of variables from polynomial ideals.
 Tran's approach even simplifies perturbing the corresponding walk in order to obtain a generic walk.

 Our results refine this work.
 We provide a geometric interpretation of the set of ideal-specific elimination vectors.
-More precisely we prove that these weight-vectors form a star-shaped region.
+More precisely we prove that these weight vectors form a star-shaped region.
 More surprisingly, we show that the corresponding region in general is not convex.

-Finally, we redefine Tran's stopping criterion and show that this yields a true improvement over Tran's original stopping criterion.
-Tran's criterion stops the walk whan reaching a Gr\"obner cone containing the target weight-vector $\tau$, which in turn is part of the boundary of the Gr\"obner fan.
+Finally, we redefine Tran's stopping criterion and show that this yields some improvement over Tran's original stopping criterion.
+Tran's criterion stops the walk when reaching a Gr\"obner cone containing the target weight vector $\tau$, which in turn is part of the boundary of the Gr\"obner fan.
 In contrast to this, we show that for some polynomial ideals one can terminate the Gr\"obner walk in some ``interior'' Gr\"obner cone, namely a cone whose intersection with the boundary of the Gr\"obner fan is just the origin.
-To this end we provide an example ideal $\I$, for which there is an $\I$-specific elimination order $\prec$, whose Gr\"obner cone $C_\prec(\I)$ intersects the boundary of the Gr\"obner fan in the origin only.
+Whether this improvement yields a significant improvement for the average running time of Tran's algorithm is not clear, and should be subject to further research.

-A possible improvement to our work would be to check wether the star shapedness of the region of interest gives rise to cleverly changing the direction of the walk, leading to a more efficient zig-zag-walk.
+A possible improvement to our work would be to check wether the star-shapedness of the region of interest gives rise to cleverly changing the direction of the walk, leading to a more efficient zig-zag-walk.
 More precisely one would like to answer the following:

 If, in some step of the Gr\"obner walk, the current Gr\"obner cone borders (via a facet) to some cone of an ideal-specific elemination order, one could of course terminate the walk with a single step.
 Is it possible to cheaply determine such situations from the current Gr\"obner basis?